garrandall/popular-music-data/tracks/ice-box-omarion.md

-Don't wanna mess this up, better keep your eye on me, girl Don't wanna mess this up, better keep your eye on me, girl I don't wanna be stuck off in this cold, cold world ('Cause I don't wanna be) Don't wanna mess this up, better keep your eye on me, girl (Ooh, ooh-ooh) Don't wanna mess this up, better keep your eye on me, girl (Keep your eye on me) Don't wanna mess this up, better keep your eye on me, girl (Girl, oh)
+Don't wanna mess this up, better keep your eye on me, girl Don't wanna mess this up, better keep your eye on me, girl I don't wanna be stuck off in this cold, cold world ('Cause I don't wanna be) Don't wanna mess this up, better keep your eye on me, girl (Oh, oh-oh) Don't wanna mess this up, better keep your eye on me, girl (Keep your eye on me) Don't wanna mess this up, better keep your eye on me, girl (Girl, oh)